xXLauch96Xxataolde/eprAufgabe3/README.md

 ok roll_cheating_dice
-ok complete game loop, to only exit with exit method ok whats with the 3 seconds thing
-- what about test cases
-ok overhauled menue
-ok in configure your game thing: ask if seed is wanted ok place docstrings and comments everywhere in the code
+ok complete game loop, to only exit with exit method ok whats with the 3 seconds thing ok what about test cases ok overhauled menue ok in configure your game thing: ask if seed is wanted ok place docstrings and comments everywhere in the code